trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 **Book Recommendation** - The Bourgeois Virtue by Deirdre McCloskey

-The world gets less violent, but nobody is really causing that.
+The world gets less violent, but nobody is  causing that.
 One driver is trade and capitalism, but the whole phenomenon is emergent.
 Once again.

 ### The Evolution of Law